MichalTorma/android-terminal-setup/CONTRIBUTING.md

 Thank you for your interest in contributing to android-terminal-setup!
 This document provides guidelines and information for contributors.

+> **Note**: This project is specifically designed for the **Android Terminal** feature in Android 16+, which provides a native Debian container environment.
+This is NOT for Termux, UserLAnd, or other third-party terminal solutions.

 ## 🤝 How to Contribute

 ### Reporting Issues